jscottsmith/react-scroll-parallax/README.md

 # React Scroll Parallax

-A React component and single global scroll listener to add **vertical** scroll based movements to elements based on their position in the viewport.
+Provides a React component and single global passive scroll listener to add **vertical** scroll based offsets to elements based on their position in the viewport.
 Works with server side rendering and universal react apps.

 ## Examples